Homestead Must Haves

 Gardening Tools

 Gardening is the backbone of most homesteads, and for good reason.
-Fresh organic food gives you more control over what your family eats.
+Fresh organic food gives you more control over what your family eats and allows you to live your best and healthiest life.

 • Hand Trowel and Spade: For planting, digging, and weeding in your garden and flower beds.